AfonsoHSantos/CyBasic/README.md

 # CyBasic

-Sample project for the basic course of the Talking About Testing online school.
+Sample project for the intermediate course of the Talking About Testing online school.

 ## Pre-requirements